adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

                 client.AlternateLoginHost = new Uri(Locations.AlternateLoginHost);
         }
 ```

+> It's a good idea to separate the client and server into different solutions.
+Although it
+doesn't hurt anything to have them in the same solution (like we have), having the client
+and server separated allows you to attach a debugger separately - which allows you to debug
+both sides of the connection at the same time.

 With these settings, the client will contact the AlternateLoginHost listed for the authentication
 process and then contact the local server for the rest of the transaction.